 According to a survey conducted by the Food Marketing Institute.
 75% of consumers consider transparency and traceability as important factors in their food purchasing decisions.

 In this blog post, we will explore the captivating journey of traceability and its profound impact on the food and agriculture industry, from farm to fork.
 Join us as we uncover the potential and benefits of traceability, what’s in it for all stakeholders and how technology helps in building trustworthy solutions.

 Traceability is the ability to identify the origin of food and the feed ingredients in a supply chain.
 Traceability system allows a user to locate a product through the different stages of manufacturing, processing, distribution and handling of food from production to consumption.

+According to ISO, traceability is defined as “Ability to trace the history, application or location of that which is under consideration, and when it refers to product, it relates to the origin of material, the processing history and distribution and location of product.”
 Tracking refers to the location of the product at a given time in the supply chain whereas Tracing refers to how the product has travelled down the supply chain.
 Food traceability systems help to record, track and verify a product’s history and identify its location in the supply chain.
 There can be visibility and control of the product in its farm to fork journey.

 It is estimated that almost 1 in 10 fall ill globally due to food contamination.
 Food companies incur costs of $10 million due to food recall.
 The fines incurred due to noncompliance of food standards are huge.